TL;DR

 According to Roofing Contractor Magazine (2025), 62% of homeowners use search engines to find roofing contractors.
 That number keeps growing as younger homeowners enter the market.
 This guide breaks down exactly what your roofing website needs to capture those searchers, build trust, and turn visitors into signed contracts -- whether they need a full replacement or emergency storm damage repair.

-Why Your Roofing Company Needs a Professional Website in 2026
+Why Does Your Roofing Company Need a Professional Website in 2026?

 The US roofing contractor industry is valued at $99.8 billion with more than 106,000 businesses fighting for market share (IBISWorld, 2026).
 With 62% of homeowners using search engines to find roofers (Roofing Contractor Magazine, 2025), your website is the single most important marketing tool your company owns.